wangxf2000/OneNodeCDHCluster/README.md

 - YARN
 - ZK

-More services can be added or removed by updating the template used.
+More services can be added or removed by updating the template used, example: HBase, Phoenix, Schema Registry, etc.

 As this cluster is meant to be used for demos, experimenting, training, and workshops, it doesn't setup Kerberos and TLS.